 Even if you’d left Prince in a room with nothing more than a glockenspiel and a set of pots and pans, you suspect that, within an hour or two, he’d have come up with a passable double-album of metallic, plinky, filthy - and possibly quite annoying - sex-funk.

-Fortunately, the impish musical titan - who died five years ago today - had access to rather more sophisticated gear than that.
+Fortunately, the impish musical titan - who would have celebrated his 65th birthday today - had access to rather more sophisticated sonic palette than that.